kleopatra999/toolbelt/Readme.md

 You'll have to ask the right person for the passphrase to the key.

 You then need to initialize a custom wine build environment.
-The `exex:init-wine` task will do that for you.
+The `exe:init-wine` task will do that for you.

 That's all, then just run `exe:build`.